Off Campus Education

 Step 1: HCS3000 Safety Course Complete this first before going any further.
 Let Mr. Elliott know when you’ve completed the HCS 3000.

-Step 4: Info Sheet for Blue Book Apprenticeship Industry and Training (AIT) Please print & review before starting Step 5.
+Step 4: Info Sheet for Blue Book Apprenticeship Industry and Training (AIT) Please print & review before starting the next step.

 Step 5: SIAMS Application Online Application for your Blue Book